notqaltx/nua-lang/README.md

-initialization
+initialization</br>
-cool programming language, that would be mostly wrote on lua and rust trying to make it as fast as possible...
+cool programming language, that would be mostly wrote on lua and rust</br>
+trying to make it as fast as possible...